St Michael's Parish Church, Linlithgow

-St. Michael's Parish Church is one of the largest burgh churches in the Church of Scotland.
-It is one of two parishes serving the West Lothian county town of Linlithgow, the other being St. Ninian's Craigmailen.
+St Michael's Parish Church is one of the largest burgh churches in the Church of Scotland.
+In 2024, it united with St Ninian's Craigmailen (also in Linlithgow), Torphichen Kirk and Avonbridge Church to create the new Linlithgow and Avon Valley Church.
 St Michael is the town's patron saint; the town's motto is "St Michael is kinde to strangers".

 History

+The date at which a church was established in Linlithgow is unknown but given that by the 12th century the church at Linlithgow was richly endowed, with multiple daughter chapels, Rev John Ferguson, the Victorian/Edwardian historian of St Michaels, inferred that it was considerably older than the 12th century.

 King David I of Scotland granted a charter for the establishment of the church in 1138.
-The church was built on the site of an older church and was consecrated in 1242.
+The church was built on the site of the older church and was consecrated in 1242.
 Following a fire in 1424, most of the present building dates from the 15th century.
 James IV visited building work at the quire in July 1506 and gave the master mason a tip of 9 shillings.
 Parts of the Church of St Michael were brought into use as they were completed, and the church was completed in 1540.
 The building was extensively restored in the 19th century.

 Built immediately to the south of Linlithgow Palace, the church was much favoured as a place of worship by Scottish Kings and Queens.
 Robert Lindsay of Pitscottie included in his chronicle a story that, in the weeks before the Battle of Flodden, when James IV and his courtiers were in the church, a mysterious old man with a staff and a blue gown appeared and advised him not to go to war or listen to the advice of women.